 During the European Cakes & Tortes course, students learn to make and present traditional European-style cakes.
 Our instructors put a lot of emphasis on techniques for creating and perfecting different types of mousses, sponges, and buttercreams.

-“There are cakes with so many different types of sponge, cakes with laminated dough, cakes with all kinds of mousse, different types of buttercreams, battercakes and sponge cakes… that it is so important for students to learn the proper techniques for all these and to .”
+“There are cakes with so many different types of sponge, cakes with laminated dough, cakes with all kinds of mousse, different types of buttercreams, battercakes and sponge cakes… that it is so important for students to learn the proper techniques for all these and to master each of them.”
 Says Chef Colleen McClean, chef instructor of the European Cakes & Tortes course at LaSalle College Vancouver.

 Students are also required to learn to develop their cake décor skills including proper decorating techniques such as tempering chocolate, chocolate spray, and glazing and piping.
 For today’s projects students were graded on not only taste and texture but also presentation and technique of their cakes and tartes.